The combinatorial structure and value distributions of plateaued functions

 It is well-known that a function $F \colon \F_{p}^n \rightarrow \F_{p}^m$ is balanced if and only if $W_F(b,0)=0$ for all $b \in \F_{p}^m \setminus \{0\}$.
 Proposition~\ref{prop:cs} gives a quantitative version of this well-known result: It gives a bound that indicates how far away a function can be from being balanced, based on the value of $\Nb_F$.
 Note that the bounds in Proposition~\ref{prop:cs} are in general tight, vectorial bent functions having preimages satisfying the bounds above with equality were investigated in~\cite{KoelschPolujan2024} in detail.
 Following the original paper~\cite{KoelschPolujan2024}, we introduce the notion of almost balanced functions as follows.

 \begin{definition} Let $F \colon \F_{p}^n \rightarrow \F_{p}^m$ be a function with $\Xi(F)\neq 0$.
 Then, $F$ is called \textit{almost balanced} if there is a $\beta \in \F_p^m$ that achieves one of the bounds in~\eqref{eq: bounds} with equality.
 If the lower bound is achieved, $F$ is called almost balanced of type $(-)$.
-If the upper bound is achieved, $F$ is called almost balanced of type $(+)$. \end{definition} The motivation behind the term "almost balanced" is that all elements in the image set of these functions except for one have the same amount of preimages.
-These functions are in this sense the "closest" to being balanced.
-In the following section, we study almost balanced functions in more detail.
+If the upper bound is achieved, $F$ is called almost balanced of type $(+)$. \end{definition} The motivation behind the term ``almost balanced'' is that all elements in the image set of these functions except for one have the same amount of preimages.
+These functions are in this sense the ``closest'' to being balanced. \begin{remark} We want to note that if the image set size of a function is very small, the almost balanced property is not particularly interesting.
+For instance, all functions with only $2$ elements in the image set are almost balanced by default.
+All explicit families of almost balanced functions we study later have large image sets and thus do not fall into these trivial cases. \end{remark} In the following section, we study almost balanced functions in more detail.